WolvHaven/wolvhaven.net/src/pages/appeal.md

 ---
 layout: ../layouts/BaseLayout.astro
+title: "Appeals"
+subtitle: "All information pertaining to penalties, warnings & appeal processes can be found here"
 ---

-# Appeal a penalty

-All information pertaining to penalties, warnings & appeal processes can be found here.

 ## Types of Penalties
 - **Verbal Warning** - A reminder that the act committed is against the rules.